Recent results on branching random walks: Introduction

 In the literature one can find BRWs both in continuous and discrete time.
 The continuous-time setting has been studied by many authors (see \cite{cf:HuLalley, cf:Ligg1, cf:Ligg2, cf:MadrasSchi, cf:MountSchi} just to name a few).
 As we see in Section~\ref{subsec:continuous}, in this case one studies a family of BRWs which depends on the choice of a parameter $\lambda$.
 There are two (possibly coinciding) parameters of interest: $\lambda_w\le\lambda_s$.
 If $\lambda<\lambda_w$ there is almost sure extinction, if $\lambda_w<\lambda\le \lambda_s$ there is global but not local survival and if $\lambda_s<\lambda$ there is local and global survival (see for instance \cite{cf:PemStac1, cf:Stacey03, cf:BZ, cf:BZ2}).
 The discrete-time case has been initially considered as a natural generalization of branching processes (see \cite{cf:AthNey, cf:Big1977, cf:Big1978, cf:BigKypr97, cf:BigRah05, cf:Harris63}), but, since every continuous-time BRW admits a discrete-time counterpart which has the same behavior, results in this setting naturally extend to continuous time.

 In recent years, there has been a growing interest about BRWs in random environment (see for instance \cite{cf:CMP98, cf:GMPV09, cf:DHMP99, cf:MP00, cf:MP03, cf:M08}).
-This is an interesting subject that we do not discuss in this paper.
+This is an interesting subject that we do not discuss in this chapter.

 Being at the crossroad between branching process and random walk theories, BRW theory benefits of the techniques of both fields (to be honest, there is a third road at this intersection, since BRWs can also be seen as interacting particle systems -- although particles do not interact).
 Indeed, recalling that the probability of extinction of a branching process is the fixed point of a generating function associated to the offspring distribution, one can associate to the offspring distribution of the BRW a (possibly infinite-dimensional) generating function $G$ (this is what we do in Section~\ref{subsec:genfun}).
 Moreover it is possible to prove that the extinction probabilities of the BRW are fixed points of this generating function.
 This is a fundamental tool that we use in Section~\ref{sec:survival}.
 On the other hand some tools borrowed from random walk theory, such as generating functions of first return probabilities and superharmonic functions, are particularly useful in the no death case (that is, the case where every particle has at least one child).